-Institutional set-up
+5.1 Institutional set-up

 The Exchange Rate Mechanism II is a modified version of the Exchange Rate Mechanism of the original European Monetary System which started in March 1979.
-For the accession countries the ERM II plays an important role in their process to European monetary positively by the IMF in the latest Article IV consultation and thereafter; and which have constructive relations with private sector creditors with a view to facilitating appropriate private sector involvement."
+For the accession countries the ERM II plays an important role in their process to European monetary integration.
+According to Article 121 of the Treaty one of the four criteria of convergence required for EMU entry is

-13 These figures are taken from the IFS (line 11 s, country code 200).
+&lt;sup>13 These figures are taken from the IFS (line 11 s, country code 200).
 As they were listed in SDRs, we multiplied them by the average annual US-dollar/SDR exchange rate.